 Genetic counselor observation/exposure

 Observation of a genetic counselor(s) is a good method to learn more about the profession.
 This process is to help one identify if the field of genetic counseling is a good fit with one's personal and career goals.
-Recognizing that this clinical experience is not always possible, interviewing genetic counselors is a reasonable option.
-Simulated genetic counseling sessions are available on the National Society of Genetic Counselors website as an additional resource to supplement other exposure.
+Recognizing that in person clinical experience is not always possible especially given current concerns due to COVID-19, several other options are reasonable.
+Simulated genetic counseling sessions are available on the National Society of Genetic Counselors website as well as virtual webinars and conferences addressing genetic counseling topics.
+Interviewing genetic counselors from a wide range of specialties and participation in online classes dedicated to learning more about the profession are valuable.
+Consider learning more about genetic conditions and the impact on the person and family through literature and support organizations.
 Please list such experience in your resume/CV.

 Advocacy or counseling experience

 Given the nature of this profession, having experience in advocacy or counseling is of significant value.
 Such experience helps one appreciate and develop interpersonal communication skills, have a better understanding of the patient or person's experience, and to have a better understanding of the healthcare system or other public service system.
 Applicants typically have experiences from many different settings including: Planned Parenthood, domestic abuse shelters, crisis hotlines, peer counseling, homeless shelters, hospice care, or working with individuals with physical disabilities or intellectual impairment.

 Three letters of recommendation are required that demonstrate one’s academic, professional and advocacy strengths.